 The following is a discussion of the impacts identified in each element of the environment, along with indication of any required mitigation for the impacts disclosed.
-The impacts detailed below were identified and analyzed in the FEIS with more specific project-related discussion in the Addendum and related documents.
+The impacts detailed below were identified and analyzed in the FEIS with more specific project-related discussion in the two project addenda and related documents.